OpenLightingProject/website/download_and_install/compiling_from_source.md

 There is also an option to build the doxygen documentation!
 To do so, you will need to install [doxygen](http://www.doxygen.nl/manual/install.html) (available from package managers on all popular systems).

-Once you have installed Doxygen you may need to run ./configure in your ola directory, so that it can generate the correct make file.
+Once you have installed Doxygen you may need to run `./configure` in your ola directory, so that it can generate the correct make file.
 To build the docs just use:

      make doxygen-doc

 You’ll have to run a webserver to get the experience.
-A simple way to do this is to navigate to open-lighting/html and
+A simple way to do this is to navigate to `open-lighting/html` and
 run:

-     python -m SimpleHTTPServer
+     python3 -m http.server 8000 --bind 127.0.0.1

-This opens a web server at your local IP address on port 8000.
-It can be accessed through 127.0.0.1:80000 on your local machine as well.
+This starts a web server at http://127.0.0.1:8000.